Glenside Hospital (Adelaide)

 Glenside Hospital, as it was known from 1967, previously the Public Colonial Lunatic Asylum of South Australia, Parkside Lunatic Asylum and Parkside Mental Hospital, was a complex of buildings used as a psychiatric hospital in Glenside, South Australia.
 Since the 1970s the original site has been subdivided and parcels of land sold off, largely for housing.
-The large administration building fronting the side was refurbished to house the Adelaide Studios of the South Australian Film Corporation in 2011.
+The large administration building fronting the side was refurbished to house the Adelaide Studios of the South Australian Film Corporation in 2011, and the old P&O Ward now houses Adelaide Central School of Art.
 The site is sometimes referred to as "the old Glenside Hospital", the "Glenside Hospital historical precinct" or "Glenside Campus".
+A new building houses Glenside Health Services at the southern end of the site, along with new wards and facilities.